awilli1186/wee-website/content/script/polyfills/svg.md

 ### Override

-If you need to specify the fallback set the data-fallback attribute which is useful if the fallback is in a different path or you are using ```<svg>``` directly in your markup.
+If you need to specify the fallback set the data-fallback attribute.
+This is useful if the fallback path is different than the originally linked SVG, it is in a different format than PNG, or you are using ```<svg>``` directly in your markup.

 ---code---